danilowoz/create-vue-content-loader/README.md

+Been change

 <p align="center">
   <img src="https://user-images.githubusercontent.com/4838076/38386691-d5d7fdc8-38eb-11e8-8845-8a6bdf581481.gif" alt="Create Content Loader" title="Create Content Loader" />
 </p>

 <p align="center">
-  <a href="https://danilowoz.github.io/create-content-loader/">Access the online tool</a>
+  <a href="https://danilowoz.github.io/create-vue-content-loader/">Access the online tool</a>
 </p>

-## Create React content-loader
+## Create Vue content-loader

 **Have you heard about [react-content-loader](https://github.com/danilowoz/react-content-loader)?
-It's a SVG component to create placeholder loading, like Facebook cards loading or also known as skeleton UI.** So now you can use this [online tool](https://danilowoz.github.io/create-content-loader/) to create your own loader easily.
+It's a SVG component to create placeholder loading, like Facebook cards loading or also known as skeleton UI.** So now you can use this [online tool](https://danilowoz.github.io/create-vue-content-loader/) to create your own loader easily.
 You just need to draw using the canvas or code using the live editing!

-Read the documentation of [react-content-loader](https://github.com/danilowoz/react-content-loader)
+Read the documentation of [vue-content-loader](https://github.com/egoist/vue-content-loader)

 ### Available Scripts